javaguirre/gramophone/README.md

 * Self-hosted
 * Minimal yet usable
 * HTML5 based playback directly in the browser (with Flash fallback)
-* Filetype support: At least MP3 and OGG Vorbis, if possible also FLAC
+* Filetype support: At least mp3 and ogg vorbis, if possible also flac
 * UI to create and manipulate the current playlist on the fly
 * Streamable playlists in m3u8 and xspf format
 * Support for authentication